He may feel locked out of heaven, but the NFL appears to be offering Bruno Mars something even better than going through the pearly gates.

 The Grammy winner will be performing in the Super Bowl halftime show, a source close to the NFL's entertainment plans told the Associated Press on Saturday.

 "Omg!
-Insider" is hearing similar reports, while Yahoo Music was given the heads up on Friday to anticipate big music news out of the NFL this weekend.
-In other words, expect an official announcement to come on Sunday.
+Insider" heard similar reports, while Yahoo Music was given the heads up on Friday to anticipate big music news out of the NFL this weekend.
+The official announcement came on Sunday.

 [Related: The Worst Super Bowl Halftime Performers!]

-Despite recently taking home two MTV Video Music Awards, Mars, who was born Peter Gene Hernandez, hasn't had a great year so far.
+While Mars, who was born Peter Gene Hernandez, has been having an epic year careerwise, 2013 hasn't been all sunshine and sold-out stadium shows.
 His mother passed away in June of a brain aneurysm at the young age of 55.

 In addition to the "Grenade" singer, there is one other big star we can confirm at this year's football season finale: Mother Nature.
 Super Bowl XLVIII is slated for February 2, 2014, at MetLife Stadium in East Rutherford, New Jersey, just miles outside of New York City, which means cold weather and the threat of snowstorms at that time of year.